Top 12 Hydrating Foods To Include In Your Diet

 Spinach

 Did you know that spinach is over 96% water?
+Maybe this is why Popeye loves this veggie?

 The hydrating benefits combined with beneficial nutrients like iron make this one of my favorite hydrating foods to eat.